corpusops/cookiecutter-django/{{cookiecutter.out_dir}}/README.md

         - browse to your `dev.py` settings file
     - Add a debug configuration
         - host: `0.0.0.0`
+    - be sure that your firewall settings allow connection from the containers to your host !
+See https://youtrack.jetbrains.com/issue/PY-21325

 ### fixes
 - If there are errors when running debug sessions eg: